sverweij/dependency-cruiser/doc/cli.md

 Running with no parameters gets you help.

-## Also available in dependency-cruiser configurations
+## Options also available in dependency-cruiser configurations
 Some of the `options` in dependency-cruiser configurations are also available as command line options.
 They _override_ what's in the configuration, so they're great if you need to quickly experiment with an option, or when you want to use one